 What's the penalty for not taking an RMD by the deadline?

 If you don’t take the full amount of an RMD by the deadline, you’ll be penalized an excise tax equal to 50% of the amount required that should be taken.

-What happens if I wait until April of the following year to take my first RMD?
+What happens if I defer my first RMD until April of the following year?

 How do I know how much I need to take out?

 The amount of an RMD varies from year to year.
 RMD is based on: your age, whether you are the original account owner, or an inheriting spouse, or non-spouse beneficiary, your life expectancy as determined by specific IRS tables, and your account balance as of December 31 in the previous year.